2024-SANDHYA/2024-SANDHYA/README.md

 ## About Me 🧐

-I am a web dev enthusiast and a creative content write.Currently pursuing my undergraduates from India.
+I am a web dev enthusiast and a creative content writer .Currently pursuing my undergraduates from India.
 I believe Paul Cookson's golden words
 > Websites promote you 24/7: No employee will do that. 🙌🏻

 <ul>